-Do iPhones get viruses?
-Yes they do - but it's very rare.
-Rather than an a virus, it's more likely that you're seeing a misbehaving advert in an app you use regularly, triggering behaviour that is intended to convince you that iOS is infected and you need to download an app to fix it, or redirecting you to a dodgy web page or a dodgy app on the App Store.
+Some people think iPhones never get viruses; in fact they do - but it's very rare.
+Rather than an a virus, it's more likely that you're seeing a misbehaving advert in an app you use regularly, triggering behaviour that is intended to convince you that iOS is infected and you need to download an app to fix it, or redirecting you to a dodgy URL or a page on the App Store.

 How to find out if your iPhone has got a virus